Derived A-infinity algebras in an operadic context: Introduction

 \section{Introduction}

 Mathematical areas in which $A_\infty$-structures arise range from geometry, topology and representation theory to mathematical physics.
 One important application is to the study of differential graded algebras via $A_\infty$-structures on their homology algebras.
-This is the theory of minimal models established by Kadeishvili in the 1980s.
+This is the theory of minimal models established by Kadeishvili in the 1980s \cite{Kad79}.
 However, the results concerning minimal models all have rather restrictive projectivity assumptions.

-To bypass these projectivity assumptions, Sagave recently developed the notion of derived $A_\infty$-algebras~\cite{Sag10}.
+To bypass these projectivity assumptions, Sagave recently developed the notion of derived $A_\infty$-algebras~ \cite{Sag10}.
 Compared to classical $A_\infty$-algebras, derived $A_\infty$-algebras are equipped with an additional grading.
-This allows for internal projective resolutions that are compatible with $A_\infty$-structures.
-With these, Sagave established a notion of minimal models for dgas whose homology is not necessarily projective.
+Using this definition one can define projective resolutions that are compatible with $A_\infty$-structures.
+With these, Sagave established a notion of minimal models for differential graded algebras (dgas) whose homology is not necessarily projective.

 Sagave's descriptions of derived $A_\infty$-structures are largely formula-based.
 In this paper, we provide an alternative description of these structures using operads.
 It is not hard to write down an operad $dA_\infty$ that encodes derived $A_\infty$-structures, but we also explain the context into which this operad fits.
-The category we are going to work in is the category $\BC_v$ of bicomplexes with trivial horizontal differential.
+The category we are going to work in is the category $\BC_v$ of bicomplexes with no horizontal differential.
 We will start from an operad $\dAs$ in this category encoding bidgas, that is, monoids in bicomplexes (see Definition~\ref{def:bidga}).
 Our main theorem shows that derived $A_\infty$-algebras are algebras over the operad This means that the operad $dA_\infty$ is a minimal model of a well-known structure.

 We can summarize our main result and its relation to the classical case in the following table.

 We hope that this provides a useful way of thinking about derived $A_\infty$-structures.
 It should allow many operadic techniques to be applied to their study and we give two examples.
 Firstly, we note a simple consequence of the homotopy transfer theorem.
 Secondly we develop operadic homology of derived $A_\infty$-algebras and relate this to formality of dgas.